PDA

 A common fear when people first encounter low-demand approaches is that you're somehow giving up, letting the child "win," or creating a child who can never cope with the real world.

-This deserves a straight answer: reducing demands is not permissive parenting.
+Reducing demands is not permissive parenting.
 A UK family support charity describes low demand parenting as reducing pressure to lower stress and minimise distress, and explicitly notes it does not mean a totally hands-off approach.
 What it looks like depends on your child's age, their current capacity, and what's filling their stress bucket that day.

 In practice, low demand parenting means sorting demands into categories:

-• Non-negotiable: safety, medication, bare minimum hygiene
+- Non-negotiable: safety, medication, bare minimum hygiene

-• Flexible on timing or method: getting dressed, eating meals, homework
+- Flexible on timing or method: getting dressed, eating meals, homework

-• Quietly droppable: wearing matching socks, eating at the table, saying please to the postman
+- Quietly droppable: wearing matching socks, eating at the table, saying please to the postman

-The research base for low-demand parenting specifically is limited; it's a practice philosophy supported by clinical reasoning rather than randomised trials.
+The research base for low-demand parenting is limited; it's a practice philosophy supported by clinical reasoning rather than randomised trials.
 But it's consistent with the broader evidence that demand avoidance is driven by threat responses, and that reducing threat improves functioning.
 Newson's original observations noted that novelty and indirect approaches helped where direct instruction failed.

 The art of indirect language

-The broader PDA guidance consistently emphasises reducing the felt pressure of expectations, and indirect instruction improves cooperation in demand-avoidant children.
+PDA guidance consistently emphasises reducing the felt pressure of expectations, and indirect instruction improves cooperation in demand-avoidant children.

 A demand-avoidant child is a sure recipe for parental burnout.
 I know because that was me: new baby, COVID lockdown, a child who couldn't seem to cope with life, and a deep, grinding exhaustion that went beyond tired into something that felt like I was disappearing.